Betelgeuse0/QuestBot/README.txt

+Hey there!
+For safety reasons the token and channel id in config has been changed to "none".
+If you want to use this bot for your own server you will need to create a bot account and edit those variables.
+Thanks!

 This is discord bot made with node.js with the purpose of giving quests to players on my minecraft server.
 To run the bot there are a couple options:
 1. go to my minecraft discord server and see the bot in progress